zwang695/alexa-skills-list/README.md

 ## &nbsp;<img src="skills/B01DNNK25I/skill_icon" alt="The Pianist icon" width="36"> [The Pianist](skills/B01DNNK25I)

-*Alexa, ask The Pianist for an a.*
+*Alexa, ask The Pianist for an A.*

 The Pianist - your personal musical assistant